 Therefore, we are told that such a doctrine, unknown to historical Christianity, could not possibly be true.
 How could a 16th century invention be true?

-To begin, before getting into Church history, there are two considerations which need to be raised to attention.
+To begin, before getting into Church history, there are three considerations which need to be raised to attention.

 Firstly, any doctrine - no matter how old, or how widely-held - must be tested rigorously against the inspired Scripture.
-We know that there were false prophets, teaching false doctrine amongst believers, from the very beginning, even while the New Testament itself was being written (John 21:21-23, Acts 20:28-31: 2 Corinthians 2:17, Galatians 1:6-7: 2 Peter 3:16).
-The New Testament records the Apostle Paul being forsaken by churches that he helped found (2 Timothy 1:15), and the Apostle John being cast out of a congregation (3 John 1:9-10).
+We know that there were false prophets, teaching false doctrine amongst believers, from the very beginning, even while the New Testament itself was being written (John 21:21-23, Acts 20:28-31: 2 Corinthians 2:17, Galatians 1:6-7: 2 Peter 3:16, Revelation 2:15).
+The New Testament records the Apostle Paul being forsaken by churches that he helped found (2 Timothy 1:15), and the Apostle John being rejected from a congregation (3 John 1:9-10).

 Therefore, age cannot be the rule by which we determine truth.
 There has always been heresy.
 Neither can popularity be used to determine truth.
 Christ specifically said that the way is narrow (Matthew 7:13-14), and the Apostle Peter warned that "many" would follow false prophets (2 Peter 2:1-2).
 The sole infallible standard has to be the inspired Scripture.